NDoering99/mdpath/docs/running_mdpath.rst

 .. code-block:: text

-    mdpath -top [Path to your topology].top -traj [Path to your trajectory].dcd
+    mdpath -top [Path to your topology].pdb -traj [Path to your trajectory].dcd